 People

-Andrea Frommel, Assistant Professor (she/her)
+Andrea Frommel, Assistant Professor and Chair in Sustainable Aquaculture (she/her)

 I have a BSc in Marine Biology from UC Santa Cruz, a MSc from the University of Southern Denmark and a PhD from the Helmholtz Center for Ocean Research in Germany.
 I’ve traveled the world doing all things fishy before arriving in beautiful British Columbia.
 UBC is a fantastic place to do ocean research, with its breathtaking nature and marine biodiversity.
 My research bridges climate change, fisheries and aquaculture, with the focus on gathering physiological data that can be integrated into adaptive management practices for commercial fish.